On 24 February 2022, Russia invaded Ukraine. Moscow’s initial plan was to use a “shock and awe” approach to conquer Kyiv quickly.

 In Politique étrangère, much space is devoted to current affairs in international relations that are developed both in French and foreign publications.

-The Paradoxical Progression of Democracy in Mauritania Politique étrangère, Vol. 84, No. 2, Summer 2019
+The Impact of the War in Ukraine on the Energy Sector Politique étrangère, Vol. 87, No. 2, Summer 2022

 The outbreak of war in Ukraine dealt a shock to energy markets.

 We have reentered the world of war.
 In its first special report, Politique étrangère offers a range of in-depth analyses of the military and political dynamics at work in a Europe that has just woken up from its dream of enduring peace.
 The direct confrontation between Ukraine and...

 The February 2021 coup encountered a level of resistance that the military did not expect: demonstrations, boycotts, and a slide toward an armed resistance against repression from the authorities.

 During COP26, Beijing and the Biden administration committed to reviving Sino-American cooperation on climate issues, in the name of their common interest in climate stability.

 Thirty years after Rio, the case file “Climate: Which way forward?” assesses current climate commitments, which are undoubtedly less impressive and less certain than the political pronouncements and media fanfare make them seem.
 A number of fundamental problems remain.

 Ethiopia has been in a state of civil war since November 2020.
 The hostilities have already gone through several phases.

 What Progress on the Paris Agreement on Climate Change?
 Politique étrangère, Vol. 87, No. 1, Spring 2022

 At COP26, a long-term target to keep global warming below 1.5°C was set.
 This goal is inconsistent with the commitments that the signatory countries have made in terms of reducing their greenhouse gas emissions by 2030.